mljar/mercury/docs/get-started.md

 ---
 ```

-We define `title` and `description` - those values are used when displaying information about app in the app gallery.
+We define `title` and `description` - those values are used when displaying information about the app in the app-gallery.
 Additionally, the `title` is used in the side bar above the widgets.

 In the `params` we define a single widget with the name `planet`.
-We set it's type to select widget (`input: select`).
+We set it's type to a select widget (`input: select`).
 The text in the label above the widget is set with `label`.
-The default that is displayed by widget is `value: Earth`.
-The values in the select widgets are set with `choices`.
+The default value displayed by widget is `value: Earth`.
+The values in the select are set with `choices`.

 !!! note "Widgets names are variables names"